ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 offered, if needed for backwards compatibility then only as the lowest priority after all other schemes.

-The current draft-13 still lists RSASSA-PSS as the only valid signature algorithm allowed to sign handshake messages with an RSA key.
+The current draft-13 lists RSASSA-PSS as the only valid signature algorithm allowed to sign handshake messages with an RSA key.
 The rsa\_pkcs1\_\* values solely refer to signatures which appear in certificates and are not defined for use in signed handshake messages.
-There *is* hope.

 To prevent various downgrade attacks like [FREAK](https://freakattack.com/) and [Logjam](https://weakdh.org/) the computation of the hashes to be signed has changed significantly and covers the complete handshake, up until